HOPE not hate

 - What does HOPE not hate do?

-- HOPE not hate researches and campaigns against far-right movements in the UK, producing the annual State of Hate report and monitoring parties from the BNP to Reform UK.Source: uk-elections-2026
+- HOPE not hate researches and campaigns against FAR-right movements in the UK, producing the annual State of Hate report and monitoring parties from the BNP to Reform UK.Source: uk-elections-2026

 Background

-Founded in 2004, HOPE not hate produces annual State of Hate reports, runs campaigns against far-right candidates, and provides research to media and parliamentarians.
-Its assessments of Reform UK's candidate quality carry weight because the organisation has monitored the party's predecessor movements, including the BNP and UKIP, for two decades.
+HOPE not hate is a UK-based anti-racism and anti-fascist organisation that researches, monitors, and campaigns against FAR-right movements and political extremism.
+Founded in 2004, it produces annual State of Hate reports, runs campaigns against FAR-right candidates, and provides research to media organisations and parliamentarians.
+Its assessments carry weight because the organisation has tracked predecessor movements to current parties — including the BNP and UKIP — for over two decades.